 1. You should have funds available to use another resource if STAR cannot book your same-day ride.
 STAR cannot provide same-day rides to or from Maryland or the District of Columbia that do not start or finish in Arlington.

-2. Same-day rides cannot be booked through STAR on the WEB or STAR IVR.
+2. Same-day rides cannot be booked through STAR on the WEB.

 To properly coordinate same-day rides with previously scheduled STAR trips, STAR must have: